SumoLogic/sumologic-slack/README.md

             ```
             Slack:
                 TOKEN: <Paste the Token collected from Slack App from step 1.>
+                ENABLE_INFREQUENT_CHANNELS: < Default is false.
-                ENABLE_INFREQUENT_CHANNELS: < true -> Enable dividing channels into frequent and infrequent based on the last message time.
+                                              true -> Enable dividing channels into frequent and infrequent based on the last message time.
                                               false -> Send all public channels messages.>
+                INFREQUENT_CHANNELS_THRESHOLD_IN_HOURS: < Default is 72.
-                INFREQUENT_CHANNELS_THRESHOLD_IN_HOURS: < Threshold in hours to make channels as infrequent based on last message time.
+                                                          Threshold in hours to make channels as infrequent based on last message time.
                                                           For eg, 12 hours means if the message is not recived for 12 hours, channel will be marked as infrequent.>
+                INFREQUENT_CHANNELS_MESSAGES_FETCH_TIME_IN_HOURS: < Default is 12.
-                INFREQUENT_CHANNELS_MESSAGES_FETCH_TIME_IN_HOURS: < Time in hours to fetch messages for InFrequent channels.
+                                                                    Time in hours to fetch messages for InFrequent channels.
                                                                     For eg, 12 hours means send infrequent channels messages every 12 hours.>
             Collection:
                 BACKFILL_DAYS: <Enter the Number of days before the event collection will start.>